MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 G29 P3 T      ; Repeat until all mesh points are filled in.

 G29 T         ; View the Z compensation values.
-M420 S1       ; Activate leveling compensation.
 G29 S1        ; Save UBL mesh points to EEPROM.
+G29 F 10.0    ; Set Fade Height for correction at 10.0 mm.
+G29 A         ; Activate the UBL System.
 M500          ; Save current setup.
 WARNING: UBL will be active at power up, before any `G28`.

 G26 C P T3.0  ; Produce mesh validation pattern with primed nozzle G29 P4 T      ; Move nozzle to 'bad' areas and fine tune the values if needed
-              ; Repeat G26 and G29 P4 O commands as needed.
+              ; Repeat G26 and G29 P4 T  commands as needed.

-G29 A         ; Activate the UBL System.
 G29 S1        ; Save UBL mesh values to EEPROM.
+M500          ; Resave UBL's state information.
 ```

 ### Scope